pedromgsanches/oms_assessment_orcl/readme.md

 ## Generating Secrets File ##
 - Use secrets.json.template to create a secrets.json file containing connect data
-- Run secretsStore.exe to get help generating a salt key binary file and an encrypted file based on secrets.json file
+- Run secretsStore exec file to get help generating a salt key binary file and an encrypted file based on secrets.json file **- If needed, it's possible to create one secrets-file per organization or context. ex: "secrets-cocacola-prd, secrets-cocacola-dev, secrets-vitoriafc-dev"**

 ## Getting data ##
 - Use loads.json.template to create a loads.json file containing Queries metadata
 - Save a secrets.json copy in a secret and safe place (Keepass file outside the server?)
-- Run getData_orcl.exe to get Oracle data based on loads.json metadata and save it to a local SQLite3 database file
+- Run getData_orcl exec file to get Oracle data based on loads.json metadata and save it to a local SQLite3 database file **- It's recommended to create one loads file per load context.
+Ex: "SVC-ORCL-BCKP-ASSESSMENT.json"**

 ## Writing data to JSON ##
-- Run outputJSON.exe to write data into JSON files
+- Run outputJSON exec file to write data into JSON files **- It's recommended to output data to a folder with the same name as loads.json file.
+Ex: For SVC-ORCL-ASSESSMENT.json, use ./SVC-ORCL-ASSESSMENT/"

-## Uploading data to Azure Storage ##
+## Uploading data to Azure Storage ## -- not working in Linux, yet.
-- Run uploadAZURE.exe to upload data into Azure Blob Storage
+- Run uploadAZURE exec file to upload data into Azure Blob Storage **- Source folder, with the same name as loads.json file, Ex: "./SVC-ORCL-BCKP-ASSESSMENT/", will be created in Azure Blob Container**

 ## Writing data to XLSX ##
 - TBA